cpeempol/factor-viii-inhibitor-rf/README.md

 This application is intended for research and laboratory decision-support demonstration only.
 It is not a standalone diagnostic tool and should not replace confirmatory Bethesda assay testing or expert clinical interpretation.

+The file `data/example_input.csv` contains synthetic example data provided only to demonstrate the required input format.
+It does not contain real patient-level data.

 ## Citation

 Citation information will be added after publication.